Buffalo Bills vs. New England Patriots NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - New England is 8-4 against the spread and 9-3 overall when the team puts up more than 17.0 points.

-- In games that New England picks up over 272.8 yards, the team is 8-7 against the spread and 8-7 overall.
+- In games that New England amasses over 272.8 yards, the team is 8-7 against the spread and 8-7 overall.

 - This year the Patriots have 23 turnovers, seven fewer than the Bills have takeaways (30).